 JAMES J. KIM.
-James J. Kim, 65, has served as our Chief Executive Officer and Chairman since September 1997.
+James J. Kim, 66, has served as our Chief Executive Officer and Chairman since September 1997.
 Mr. Kim founded our predecessor in 1968 and served as its Chairman from 1970 to April 1998.
-He also serves as the Chairman of Anam Semiconductor, Inc. and The Electronics Boutique Holdings Corp., an electronics retail chain.
-Mr. Kim currently serves as a director of Mattson Technology, Inc.
+He also serves as the Chairman of Anam Semiconductor, Inc. Mr. Kim is a director of Electronics Boutique Holdings Corp., an electronics retail chain.

 JOHN N. BORUCH.
-John N. Boruch, 59, has served as our President and a director since September 1997 and our Chief Operating Officer since February 1999.
-Mr. Boruch has served as President of Amkor

-Electronics, Inc., our predecessor, from February 1992 through April 1998.
-From 1991 to 1992, he served as our predecessor's Corporate Vice President in charge of Sales.
+John N. Boruch, 60, has served as our President and a director since September 1997 and our Chief Operating Officer since February 1999.
+Mr. Boruch served as President of Amkor Electronics, Inc., our predecessor, from February 1992 through April 1998.
+From 1991 to 1992, he served as our predecessor's Corporate Vice President in charge of sales.
 Mr. Boruch joined us in 1984.
 Prior to this he was with Motorola for 18 years.
 Mr. Boruch earned a B.A. in Economics from Cornell University.

 WINSTON J. CHURCHILL.
-Winston J. Churchill, 60, has been a director of our company since July 1998.
-Mr. Churchill is a managing general partner of SCP Private Equity Partners, L.P., a private equity fund sponsored by Safeguard Scientifics, Inc. He is also chairman of Churchill Investment Partners, Inc. and CIP Capital Management, Inc. From 1984 to 1989, Mr. Churchill was a general partner and a managing partner of a private investment firm.
-From 1967 to 1983, he practiced law at the Philadelphia law firm of Saul, Ewing, Remick & Saul where he served as Chairman of the Banking and Financial Institutions Department, Chairman of the Finance Committee and a member of the Executive Committee.
-Mr. Churchill is chairman of the board of Central Sprinkler Corporation and a member of the board of Griffin Land & Nurseries, Inc. From 1989 to 1993, he served as Chairman of the Finance Committee of the Pennsylvania Public School Employees' Retirement System.
+Winston J. Churchill, 61, has been a director of our company since July 1998.
+Mr. Churchill is a managing general partner of SCP Private Equity Management, L.P., which manages private equity funds for institutional investors.
+Mr. Churchill is also Chairman of CIP Capital management, Inc., an SBA licensed private equity fund.
+Previously, Mr. Churchill was a managing partner of Bradford Associates, which managed private equity funds on behalf of Bessemer Securities Corporation and Bessemer Trust Company.
+From 1967 to 1983 he practiced law at the Philadelphia firm of Saul, Ewing, Remick & Saul where he served as Chairman of the Banking and Financial Institutions Department, Chairman of the Finance Committee and was a member of the Executive Committee.
+Mr. Churchill is a director of Griffin Land and Nurseries, Inc., MedStar Health and of various SCP portfolio companies.
+In addition, he serves as a director of various charities and educational institutions including American Friends of New College, Oxford, England and the Gesu School and the Young Scholars Charter School.
+From 1989-1993 he served as Chairman of the Finance Committee of the Pennsylvania Public School Employees' Retirement System.
 Mr. Churchill is also a member of the Executive Committee of the Council of Institutional Investors.

 THOMAS D. GEORGE.
-Thomas D. George, 61, has been a director of our company since November 1997.
+Thomas D. George, 62, has been a director of our company since November 1997.
 Mr. George was Executive Vice President, and President and General Manager, Semiconductor Products Sector ("SPS") of Motorola, Inc., from April 1993 to May 1997.
 Prior to that, he held several positions with Motorola, Inc., including Executive Vice President and Assistant General Manager, SPS, from November 1992 to April 1993 and Senior Vice President and Assistant General Manager, SPS, from July 1986 to November 1992.
 Mr. George is currently retired, and is a director of Ultratech Stepper.

 GREGORY K. HINCKLEY.
-Gregory K. Hinckley, 54, has been a director of our company since November 1997.
+Gregory K. Hinckley, 55, has been a director of our company since November 1997.
 Mr. Hinckley has served as Director, President and Chief Operating Officer of Mentor Graphics Corporation, an electronics design automation software company, since November 2000.
 From January 1997 until November 2000, he held the position of Executive Vice President, Chief Operating Officer and Chief Financial Officer of Mentor Graphics Corporation.
 From November 1995 until January 1997, he held the position of Senior Vice President with VLSI Technology, Inc., a manufacturer of complex integrated circuits.
 From August 1992 until December 1996, Mr. Hinckley held the position of Vice President, Finance and Chief Financial Officer with VLSI Technology, Inc.